jeffbr13/avdoc/README.md

 Why the name `avdoc` specifically?
 The [Apache Software Foundation protects project name trademarks] (quite rightly) and I wanted to avoid the [kcat naming issue].

-`avdoc` is "Powered by [Apache Avro]™" but not a part of Apache Avro™.
+`avdoc` is "Powered by Apache Avro™" but not a part of Apache Avro™.